 What is a trust?

 A trust is legal device used to hold and manage money and property for one or more persons.
 The person who creates a trust is called the settlor or the grantor.
 You can set up a revocable living trust to manage your money and property for your benefit during your lifetime and to distribute your money and property after you die.
-You can also set up a trust (called a testamentary trust) in your will.
-A testamentary trust might be for minor children, for a disabled beneficiary, or for tax planning or charitable purposes.
+You also can set up a trust (called a testamentary trust) in your will.
+A testamentary trust might be for minor children, for a beneficiary who has disabilities, for a spouse or registered domestic partner as part of inheritance or estate tax planning, or for charitable purposes.

 Who will be the trustee?

-The trustee is the person named in the trust agreement (for a trust set up during the settlor's lifetime) or in the settlor's will (for a testamentary trust).
+The trustee is the person named in the trust agreement (for a trust set up during the settlor’s lifetime) or in the settlor’s will (for a testamentary trust).
 The settlor of a revocable living trust usually names himself or herself as the first trustee and names one or more successor trustees to take over the administration of the trust after the settlor dies or if the settlor becomes incapable of administering the trust.
-The settlor may name a family member, friend, bank, or trust company as the initial trustee or as a successor trustee of a revocable living trust or a testamentary trust.
+The settlor may name a family member, friend, bank, or trust company as the initial trustee or as a successor trustee.

 What powers and duties does a trustee have?